Below is a FAQ about MailChimp.

 And you can specify how each MailChimp field maps to its corresponding Kindful field, as indicated below:

-A: Yes, as soon as you setup the MailChimp integration with Kindful, all of the existing MailChimp tags - but only those tags in the Lists you've mapped to Kindful - will automatically sync into Kindful as Groups.
+Yes, as soon as you setup the MailChimp integration with Kindful, all of the existing MailChimp tags - but only those tags in the Audiences you've mapped to Kindful - will automatically sync into Kindful as Groups.

-A: It depends which MailChimp list the tags is in: All of your MailChimp tags for each list that you map to Kindful will automatically sync to Kindful when the integration is created.
-Tags inside of MailChimp lists that aren't mapped to Kindful will not be synced to Kindful.
+It depends which MailChimp Audience the tags is in: All of your MailChimp tags for each Audience that you map to Kindful will automatically sync to Kindful when the integration is created.
+Tags inside of MailChimp Audiences that aren't mapped to Kindful will not be synced to Kindful.

 MailChimp will write its version when it syncs up with the existing contact.
 If there are any duplicate email addresses in Kindful, MailChimp will sync with only one of the contacts.